patrick-kidger/typst_pyimage/README.md

 **Within the `.typ` file:**

-Import like so (the file that is being imported from will be created automatically):
+Import like so (the `.typst_pyimage/pyimage.typ` file will be added in our next step):
 ```typst
 #import ".typst_pyimage/pyimage.typ": pyinit, pycontent, pyimage
 ```

-With the following functions available:
+It provides the following functions:

-- `pyinit(string)`: the positional string should be a Python program.
-This will be evaluated before all `pyimage` or `pycontent` calls, e.g. to perform imports or other setup.
-It can be called at most once.
+- `pyinit(string)`.
+The positional string should be a Python program.
+This will be evaluated once before all `pyimage` or `pycontent` calls, e.g. to perform imports or other setup.

-- `pycontent(string)`: the positional string should be a single Python expression.
-Its `str(...)` will be treated as Typst markup.
+- `pycontent(string)`.
+The positional string should be a single Python expression.
+When evaluated with a Python `str(...)`, the result will treated as Typst markup.

-- `pyimage(string, ..arguments) -> content`: the positional string should be a Python program that creates a single matplotlib figure.
-Any named arguments are forwarded on to Typst's built-in `image` function.
+- `pyimage(string, ..arguments) -> content`.
+The positional string should be a Python program that creates a single matplotlib figure.
+Any additional `..arguments` are forwarded on to Typst's built-in `image` function.
 You can use it just like the normal `image` function, e.g. `#align(center, pyimage("..."))`.

-Each `pycontent` or `pyimage` call is assumed to be a deterministic function of (a) any string passed to `pyinit` and (b) the string passed to that individual `pycontent` or `pyimage` call.
-They will be re-evaluated if those change, and cached otherwise.
+Each `pycontent` or `pyimage` call is assumed to be a deterministic function of its string input (and that of the string passed to `pyinit` if it is used).
+The result will be cached, and only re-evaluated if that input changes.

 **Call from the command line:**

+Now it's time to run things!

 To one-off compile:
 ```